knative/eventing-operator/README.md

 1. Select a Knative Broker

-By default the `ChannelBasedBroker` broker will be used, but you can change that by providing a different `defaultBrokerClass` in the custom resource, like:
+By default the `ChannelBasedBroker` broker will be used, but you can change that by providing a different `default-broker-class` in the custom resource, like:

 ```yaml
 apiVersion: operator.knative.dev/v1alpha1